 Virginia Code section 62.1-44.15 (3a), part of Virginia’s State Water Control Law, requires the State Water Control Board to review and update the Commonwealth’s water-quality standards at least every three years.

 More information on the proposed changes resulting from this review is available from the Regulatory Townhall at the Web site listed above.
-Following is the DEQ’s summary of the proposed changes, from the Final Regulation Agency Background Document available at that Web site; shown first are changes from the summer 2015 draft proposed changes, then the substance of the proposal in the Final Text.
+Following is the DEQ’s summary of the proposed changes, from the Final Regulation Agency Background Document available in August 2016 at that Web site; shown first are changes from the summer 2015 draft proposed changes, then the substance of the proposal in the Final Text.

 CHANGES FROM SUMMER 2015 PROPOSAL